System Design Space

 easy

-This chapter is valuable because it shows storage evolution without mythology: teams move from files and simple OLTP models to NoSQL, NewSQL, and HTAP not because of fashion, but because real limits start piling up.
+This chapter shows storage evolution without mythology: teams move from files and simple OLTP models to NoSQL, NewSQL, and HTAP because real limits start piling up, not because the technology is fashionable.

 In practice, it helps you describe where state actually lives, how it moves between queues, object storage, and databases, and why that immediately creates requirements around idempotency, retries, and event ordering.

-In interviews and design reviews, it is especially useful when you need to explain why a data architecture became more complex in that specific sequence, rather than because the team jumped to a heavyweight stack too early.
+In interviews and architecture discussions, it helps explain why the data architecture became more complex in that sequence instead of jumping to a heavyweight stack too early.

 Practical value of this chapter